mithril-security/aigovtool/client/README.md

 $ sudo ./install_packages.sh
 ```

-- Then, run the following script in normal user to finish the intallation configuration.
+- Then, run the following script in normal user to finish the installation configuration.
 ```bash
 $ ./install_config.sh
 ```